Wednesday, February 20, 2019

 First, the cost vs outcome chart.
 It depicts the life expectancy rates for 36 of the world's most affluent countries along with their 1980 per person health expenditure.
 At the time, the United States was a bit above the average for these nations in life expectancy while spending more per person than all but one.

-Thirty-five years later, the US is last among these nations, over 2 years per person, on average, below the bottom of the chart, while spending over $2500 per person more then the second highest spending country, over $4000 more person than most of them.
+Thirty-five years later, the US is last among these nations, over 2 years per person less, on average, while spending over $2500 per person more then the second highest spending country, over $4000 more person than most of them.
 In other words, we are spending far more for poorer results.

 Of course, the facts are one thing.
 Why is a whole different subject.

 Some analysts point to unequal access and poor preventive care as part of the explanation.
-When sick people are reluctant to see a medical professional, either because of cost, or proximity of a health care facility, then when they finally are treated, it is because the problem has become serious and will result in a higher cost, either at the emergency room or after being admitted to a hospital by the doctor.
+When sick people are reluctant to see a medical professional, either because of cost, or proximity of a health care facility, then when they finally are treated, it is because the problem has become serious and will result in a higher cost, either at the emergency room or after being admitted to a hospital.
 Regardless, the malady has worsened, more extensive treatments are required.

 In addition to this interpretation, I also think that even for those with health insurance, it can sometimes be difficult to navigate the rules, so seeing the appropriate health professional doesn't occur.
 Questions about referrals, co-pays, in network or out-of-network doctors, even which hospital to go to in an emergency can delay or prevent proper care from being sought.
 Not to mention, the almost yearly exercise by your employer to provide health care insurance without spending a fortune or passing along higher premiums, create another obstacle to knowing where to go for health care.

-I am sure most people have had such an experience as well.
+I am sure most people have had a similar experience as well.

 There is no doubt that the United States health care system is among the best in the world.
 People from outside America routinely come here for the most advanced care and treatments.
 I have no doubt that as the technological advances occur, we will all benefit.